awsdocs/amazon-rds-user-guide/doc_source/Concepts.DBInstanceClass.md

 # DB instance classes<a name="Concepts.DBInstanceClass"></a>

 The DB instance class determines the computation and memory capacity of an Amazon RDS DB instance\.
 A DB instance class consists of both the DB instance type and the size\.
-The DB instance class you need depends on your processing power and memory requirements\.
+The DB instance class that you need depends on your processing power and memory requirements\.

 For more information about instance class pricing, see [Amazon RDS pricing](https://aws.amazon.com/rds/pricing/)\.